onflow/fcl-js/packages/fcl/README.md

 ## Updating a profile

-Updating a piece of information in a profile is a transction, the contract has an example of it, and explains a bit better what you can do with it ([Link for the Lazy](https://flow-view-source.com/testnet/account/0xba1132bc08f82fe2/contract/Profile)), so we wont go into all that much detail here.
+Updating a piece of information in a profile is a transaction, the contract has an example of it, and explains a bit better what you can do with it ([Link for the Lazy](https://flow-view-source.com/testnet/account/0xba1132bc08f82fe2/contract/Profile)), so we wont go into all that much detail here.
 But you should start to see a pattern with transactions:

 - They always have cadence